Narcisa de León: Star maker

-De León was known for her acumen in selecting and cultivating stars.
-This was manifested early on in the casting of the very first LVN film, Giliw Ko.
+De León was known for her acumen in selecting and cultivating stars; this was manifested early on in the casting of the very first LVN film, Giliw Ko.
 She was instrumental in the casting of the then-unknown Mila del Sol in a romantic leading role, over the objection of director Vander Tolosa who felt that the 12-year-old actress was too young for the part.
 Del Sol would be but the first of many Filipino actors whom de Leon would "discover" and groom for stardom.
-Among the other discoveries of de Leon and LVN Pictures were Charito Solis, Nida Blanca, Armando Goyena, Luz Valdez, Delia Razon, and Mario Montenegro.
-Razon and Montenegro were signed by LVN after De Leon espied them in bit roles in other films.
+Among the other discoveries of de Leon and LVN Pictures were Charito Solis, Nida Blanca, Armando Goyena, Luz Valdez, Delia Razon, and Mario Montenegro; Razon and Montenegro were signed by LVN after De Leon espied them in bit roles in other films.

 De León was a disciplinarian who maintained a strict supervision over the behavior of her stars, restraining their spending habits by withholding portions of their salaries until their withheld pay was sufficient to buy a new house or car.
 She would periodically hand out cash advances to LVN actresses so they could purchase new gowns.

 She would often involve herself into the personal lives of her stars, engineering for example, the reconciliation between Nestor de Villa and his father, from whom he had become estranged after he disapproved of his becoming an actor.
 She frequently invited many of her actors to her Quezon City home along Broadway Street.
 De León was also willing to help in manually sewing the costumes of her actresses.

 In line with her frugal nature, she was hesitant to spend on publicity for LVN films.
 Instead, she would develop "love team" tandems among her stars, such as Nestor de Villa and Nida Blanca, and encourage them to "Magpa-chismis kayo." ("Make gossip for yourselves.")

 Lifestyle

 De León was known for her extreme humility.
 She favored her simple rural attire even when attending the most lavish receptions, and would immediately deflect any praises directed at her.
 She insisted on using an old diesel-powered Mercedes-Benz W191 even after it had fallen out of fashion and in disrepair.
 De León also continued her philanthropic activities, providing for a school building to her native San Miguel, contributing to the renovation of the San Miguel Church, and even donating parcels of land in Bulacan and Cabanatuan to the needy.

-Despite her financial success, de Leon never learned to read English and could only speak the language at a most rudimentary level.
-She was however, well-versed in Spanish and Tagalog.
+Despite her financial success, de Leon had an inchoate awareness of the English and Hokkien languages; however, she was eloquent in Spanish and of course her native Tagalog.